Choker (film)

 Choker is a 2005 American science fiction action horror film written and directed by Nick Vallelonga and starring Paul Sloan, Colleen Porch, Hayley DuMond, Anthony John Denison, Robert R. Shafer, Katrina Law, and Jesse Corti.
 The film premiered on March 19, 2005, at the Other Venice Film Festival and was released under the title Disturbance on DVD by MTI Home Video in October 2006.

 Plot

-Hud Masters (Paul Sloan) is released from prison to hunt down a viral-like alien race.
-He is taken to an agency, where he is partnered with Logan (Colleen Porch) to undergo such a mission.
-Together they fight their way through a horde of alien infestation in the city, until they reach the leader (Hayley Dumond).
-Meanwhile, Masters is desperately trying to keep himself from reverting to his violent ways.
+Hud Masters (Paul Sloan) is recruited by a specialized agency to track and eliminate a viral alien race.
+He is partnered with Logan (Colleen Porch) to execute the mission, and pair must navigate a city-wide infestation to locate the alien leader (Hayley Dumond). throughout the operation, Masters struggles with internal conflict as he attempts to suppress his inherent violent tendencies and avoid reverting to his former nature.